wp-plugins/healcode-mindbody-widget/readme.txt

 == Installation ==

-1. Upload `healcode-mb-widget.php` to the `/wp-content/plugins/` directory
+1. Upload all the files and folders in the `healcode-mindbody-widget` folder to the `/wp-content/plugins/` directory
 2. In the admin panel under "Plugins" activate HealCode MINDBODY Widget